ASI created this SUP sport specific water safety rescue award specifically for stand up paddle instructors and anyone who paddles regularly.

 Online: Study in your own time with ASI's e-learning platform.
 Upload video to demonstrate mission fitness test and rescue skills.

 Flexible Trainer: Complete theory online, then organise a 1 hour private session with a trainer to complete the practical assessments, at a time that suits you.

 Refresher Course: For people who have previously completed the ASI SUP rescue course within the past 2 years.
 Complete theory online to update knowledge and then attend a 2 hour practical session.

 ASI's e-learning platform provides access to training manuals, videos, reference materials and assessments.
 Access is available for all the above delivery options.

 - Read online training manuals, view videos and complete multi-choice online tests.

 - Complete timed fitness mission within 10 minutes: swim 100 metres (328 ft), run 200 metres (650 ft), prone paddle SUP board 200 metres (650ft).

-- Demonstrate rescue of unconscious person using double roll method with your SUP board.
+- Demonstrate rescue of unconscious person using double roll method with your SUP board (in deep water).

 - Submit a current senior first aid certificate